Could snail slime be France's next miracle beauty cure?

-CHAMPAGNOLLES, France The French have long appreciated snails on a plate with butter and garlic.
+CHAMPAGNOLLES, France, July 18 The French have long appreciated snails on a plate with butter and garlic.
 But one rural snail farmer believes the humble molluscs have more to offer alive than dead.

 Louis-Marie Guedon says the mucus secreted by snails are full of collagen, glycolic acid, antibiotics and other compounds that regenerate skin cells and heal cuts.